splunk/addonfactory-ucc-generator/docs/configurations/index.md

 }
 ```

-Note: The example above creates a Configuration page with two **empty** tabs: Account and Proxy.
+Note: The example above creates a Configuration page with an **empty** Account tab.
 Specify your properties in `"table"` and `"entity"`.

 ### Output